pcopley/n-days/README.md

 ---

 - Added a simple fibonacci sequence generator.
 This doesn't match workout reps however, because `f(0)` returns `1`, but is `0` repetitions in the workout.
+- Update fibonacci to make it not quite fibonacci anymore, but now it accurately counts workout repetitions, which is what we actually want.